saeedsk/slab-allocator-test/README.md

 as it is shown above number of active task_struct slabs has been increased from 736 to 11404 while system is only running 334 tasks at idle time.

+Cgroup memory accounting has been enabled in newer systemd released and systemd will create multiple cgroup to run different software deamons.
+Although we have called this test a an stress test but this situation may happens at normal system boot times where systemd is trying to load and run multiple programs with different cgroups.
+This issue only manifest itself when cgroup are activly used.
+I've confirmed that this issue is present in Kernel V4.19.66 V5.0.0 and latest Kernel Relaes 5.3.0.